La Pantoufle à Pépère, the story of the charentaise

 La Pantoufle à Pépère is an old traditional French slipper called "charentaise", typical of the region of Charente, southwest of France.
 In the middle ages, the farmers slipped the ancestor of the charentaise in their clogs to have more comfort.

+They became more and more used during the reign of Louis XIV.
 Originally, the charentaises were worn by the valets of the French nobility.
 This enabled valets to sneak into their master's bedroom without waking him.
 They then walked "in hushed steps" as they came and went in the different rooms of the castle.

 This is how they got their nickname: "les silencieuses" (the silent ones).